 Shared decisions increases their sense of control over their condition.
 Teens can begin to take ownership over their health.
 They get to practice important decision making skills.
 Their ability to overcome and bounce back from challenges is strengthened.
 Parents have a wonderful opportunity to nurture their teen’s resilience by supporting them to manage their chronic illness.

-We spoke with Dr. Victoria Miller, a clinical psychologist at the CPTC, to explore how parents can best support teens living with a chronic illness.
-Dr. Miller’s practice focuses on counseling families that have a child living with cystic fibrosis.
+In this Q&A, I spoke with Dr. Victoria Miller, a clinical psychologist at the Children’s Hospital of Philadelphia and affiliate faculty at CPTC, to explore how parents can best support teens living with a chronic illness.
+Dr. Miller’s clinical practice focuses on counseling families that have a child living with cystic fibrosis.
 Her research focuses on how to be sure that children, adolescents, and parents are all best involved in decision making related to managing childhood chronic illnesses like diabetes or asthma.
-Strengthen family communication by reading these helpful tips.

 For example, when parents were supportive of their teens’ independence and when families had more positive communication, youth were more involved in decision-making related to their diabetes care.
 Also, when young people with diabetes were more involved with the decision-making process, they were more likely to follow their treatment program.
 This is extremely important because it is common for older teens to have a hard time sticking to their medical plans, which can negatively impact their health.